kathrinmzl/LoanGuard/README.md

 <br><br>
 When I initially started working on this project, I used a different dataset from [Kaggle](https://www.kaggle.com/datasets/nikhil1e9/loan-default).
 After attempting to build meaningful prediction and clustering models, I decided to switch to a new dataset.
 <br><br>
-The previous dataset was highly synthetic, with all variables being uniformly distributed and showing very little correlation - both between features and with the target variable.
+The previous dataset was highly synthetic, with all variables being uniformly distributed and showing very little correlation, both between features and with the target variable.
 Uniform distributions are particularly challenging for predictive modeling and clustering because they lack natural variability and concentration of values.
 Consequently, there are few meaningful patterns, groupings, or relationships for the models to learn from.
 <br><br>
 As a result, it was very difficult to build a predictive model with good performance metrics and without overfitting.
 I experimented with several approaches to improve model performance and reduce overfitting, including hyperparameter tuning and binning numerical variables, but none led to satisfactory results.
 Furthermore, during the cluster analysis, the results did not correspond to any recognizable borrower groups or risk profiles, limiting the usefulness of the analysis.
 <br><br>